urbit/docs/tutorials/arvo/gall.md

 - Modify `pong.hoon` to print out a message when it receives acknowledgement.

 - Write two apps, `even` and `odd`.
 When you pass an atom to `even`, check whether it's even.
 If so, divide it by two and recurse; otherwise, poke `odd` with it.
 When `odd` receives an atom, check whether it's equal to one.
-If so, terminate, printing "%success".
+If so, terminate, printing `%success`.
 Otherwise, check whether it's odd.
 If so, multiply it by three, add one, and recurse; otherwise, poke `even` with it.
 When either app receives a number, print it out along with the name of the app.
 In the end, you should be able to watch Collatz's conjecture play out between the two apps.
 Sample output:

 ```
 ~fintud-macrep:dojo> :even &atom 18